-- In a controversial finding the court sub-classified the use of force as: (1) the “most grave forms of the use of force” (i.e. organizing, instigating, assisting or participating in acts of civil strife and terrorist acts in another State – when the acts referred to involve a threat or use of force not amounting to an armed attack).
+(2) “other less grave forms” of the use of force (i.e. organizing, instigating, assisting, or participating in acts of civil strife and terrorist acts in another State – when the acts referred to involve a threat or use of force, but not amounting to an armed attack).
+(Para 191),

-- The United States violated the customary international law prohibition on the use of force when it assisted the contras by “organizing or encouraging the organization of irregular forces and armed bands… for incursion into the territory of another state” and participated “in acts of civil strife…in another State” when these acts involved the threat or use of force.
+- The United States violated the customary international law prohibition on the use of force when it assisted the contras by “organizing or encouraging the organization of irregular forces and armed bands… for incursion into the territory of another state” and participated “in acts of civil strife…in another State” and when these acts involved the threat or use of force.

 - The supply of funds to the contras did not violate the prohibition on the use of force.
-Nicaragua argued that the timing of the offensives against it was determined by the United States: i.e. an offensive could not be launched until the requisite funds were available.
+On the contrary, Nicaragua had previously argued before the Court that the United States determined the timing of offensives against Nicaragua when it provided funds to the contras.
 The Court held that “…it does not follow that each provision of funds by the United States was made to set in motion a particular offensive, and that that offensive was planned by the United States.”
-The Court held further that while the arming and training of the contras involved the threat or use of force against Nicaragua, the supply of funds, in it self, only amounted to an act of intervention in the internal affairs of Nicaragua and did not violate the prohibition on the use of force (para 227) (again, this aspect will be discussed in detail below).
+The Court held further that the arming and training of the contras and the supply of funds, in itself, only amounted to acts of intervention in the internal affairs of Nicaragua and did not violate the prohibition on the use of force (para 227) (again, this aspect will be discussed in detail below).

-- A controversial but interesting aspect of the Court’s judgement was its definition of an armed attack.
+Note: A controversial but interesting aspect of the Court’s judgement was its definition of an armed attack.
 The Court held that an armed attack included:

 (1) action by regular armed forces across an international border; and

-(2) “the sending by or on behalf of a State of armed bands, groups, irregulars or mercenaries, which carry out acts of armed force against another State of such gravity as to amount to (inter alia) an actual armed attack conducted by regular forces, or its (the State’s) substantial involvement therein”
+(2) “the sending by or on behalf of a State of armed bands, groups, irregulars or mercenaries, which carry out acts of (sic) armed force against another State of such gravity as to amount to (inter alia) an actual armed attack conducted by regular forces, or its (the State’s) substantial involvement therein”.

-NB: The second point somewhat resembles Article 3(g) of the UNGA Resolution 3314 (XXIX) on the Definition of Aggression.
+Note also that that he second point somewhat resembles Article 3(g) of the UNGA Resolution 3314 (XXIX) on the Definition of Aggression.

 - Under Article 51 of the UN Charter and under CIL – self-defence is only available against a use of force that amounts to an armed attack (para 211).

-2. The Court held that the United States could not justify its military and paramilitary activities on the basis of collective self-defence.
+3. The Court held that the United States could not justify its military and paramilitary activities on the basis of collective self-defence.

-(1) whether the circumstances required for the exercise of self-defence existed and
+(1) Whether the circumstances required for the exercise of self-defence existed; and

 (1) A State must have been the victim of an armed attack;

 “…Whatever influence the Charter may have had on customary international law in these matters, it is clear that in customary international law it is not a condition of the lawfulness of the use of force in self-defence that a procedure so closely dependent on the content of a treaty commitment and of the institutions established by it, should have been followed.
 On the other hand, if self-defence is advanced as a justification for measures which would otherwise be in breach both of the principle of customary international law and of that contained in the Charter, it is to be expected that the conditions of the Charter should be respected.
 Thus for the purpose of enquiry into the customary law position, the absence of a report may be one of the factors indicating whether the State in question was itself convinced that it was acting in self-defence (See paras 200, 232 -236)”.

-- In any event, the Court held that the criteria relating to necessity and proportionality, that is necessary when using force in self-defence – was also not fulfilled (para 237).
+- In any event, the Court held that the criteria relating to necessity and proportionality, that is required to be met when using force in self-defence – were also not fulfilled (para 237).

-A prohibited intervention must accordingly be one bearing on matters in which each State is permitted, by the principle of State sovereignty to decide freely.
+“A prohibited intervention must accordingly be one bearing on matters in which each State is permitted, by the principle of State sovereignty to decide freely.
 One of these is the choice of a political, economic, social and cultural system, and the formulation of foreign policy.
 Intervention is wrongful when it uses methods of coercion in regard to such choices, which must remain free ones.
-The element of coercion, which defines, and indeed forms the very essence of, prohibited intervention, is particularly obvious in the case of an intervention which uses force, either in the direct form of military action, or in the indirect form of support for subversive or terrorist armed activities within another State (para 205).
+The element of coercion, which defines, and indeed forms the very essence of, prohibited intervention, is particularly obvious in the case of an intervention which uses force, either in the direct form of military action, or in the indirect form of support for subversive or terrorist armed activities within another State (para 205).”

 “…first, that the United States intended, by its support of the contras, to coerce the Government of Nicaragua in respect of matters in which each State is permitted, by the principle of State sovereignty, to decide freely (see paragraph 205 above) ; and secondly that the intention of the contras themselves was to overthrow the present Government of Nicaragua… The Court considers that in international law, if one State, with a view to the coercion of another State, supports and assists armed bands in that State whose purpose is to overthrow the government of that State, that amounts to an intervention by the one State in the internal affairs of the other, whether or not the political objective of the State giving such support and assistance is equally far reaching.”

-- However, in a controversial finding, the Court held that the United States did not devise the strategy, direct the tactics of the contras or exercise control on them in manner so as to make their acts committed in violation of international law imputable to the United States (see in this respect “Determining US responsibility for contra operations under international law” 81 AMJIL 86).T he Court concluded that “a number of military and paramilitary operations of the contras were decided and planned, if not actually by United States advisers, then at least in close collaboration with them, and on the basis of the intelligence and logistic support which the United States was able to offer, particularly the supply aircraft provided to the contras by the United States” but not all contra operations reflected strategy and tactics wholly devised by the United States.
+- However, in a controversial finding, the Court held that the United States did not devise the strategy, direct the tactics of the contras or exercise control on them in manner so as to make their acts committed in violation of international law imputable to the United States (see in this respect “Determining US responsibility for contra operations under international law” 81 AMJIL 86).
+The Court concluded that “a number of military and paramilitary operations of the contras were decided and planned, if not actually by United States advisers, then at least in close collaboration with them, and on the basis of the intelligence and logistic support which the United States was able to offer, particularly the supply aircraft provided to the contras by the United States” but not all contra operations reflected strategy and tactics wholly devised by the United States.

 “…the various forms of assistance provided to the contras by the United States have been crucial to the pursuit of their activities, but is insufficient to demonstrate their complete dependence on United States aid.
 On the other hand, it indicates that in the initial years of United States assistance the contra force was so dependent.
 However, whether the United States Government at any stage devised the strategy and directed the tactics of the contras depends on the extent to which the United States made use of the potential for control inherent in that dependence.
 The Court already indicated that it has insufficient evidence to reach a finding on this point.
 It is a fortiori unable to determine that the contra force may be equated for legal purposes with the forces of the United States…The Court has taken the view (paragraph 110 above) that United States participation, even if preponderant or decisive, in the financing, organizing, training, supplying and equipping of the contras, the selection of its military or paramilitary targets, and the planning of the whole of its operation, is still insufficient in itself, on the basis of the evidence in the possession of the Court, for the purpose of attributing to the United States the acts committed by the contras in the course of their military or paramilitary operations in Nicaragua.
 All the forms of United States participation mentioned above, and even the general control by the respondent State over a force with a high degree of dependency on it, would not in themselves mean, without further evidence, that the United States directed or enforced the perpetration of the acts contrary to human rights and humanitarian law alleged by the applicant State.
 Such acts could well be committed by members of the contras without the control of the United States.
 For this conduct to give rise to legal responsibility of the United States, it would in principle have to be proved that that State had effective control of the military or paramilitary.”